ReMi-HSBI/fastcc/README.md

     />
 </a>

-FastCC is a high-performance [Python](https://www.python.org) package that simplifies [MQTT](https://mqtt.org) communication using decorators.
+FastCC is a [Python](https://www.python.org) package that simplifies [MQTT](https://mqtt.org) communication using decorators.
 With its intuitive `@route` system, developers can quickly define MQTT message handlers without boilerplate code.
 FastCC natively supports [Protocol Buffers](https://protobuf.dev) :boom:, automatically handling serialization to byte format for efficient and structured data exchange.